gerth2/gerth2.github.io/_drafts/digital_devices_part2.md

 To properly motivate the specific flavor of flip-flop that we will be talking about, we will first take a tangent into a bit of processor design.

 Think about when you read about specifications for a processor.
 One of the most common specs you read about is the processor's speed, which is measured in some units of *Hertz*.
 Modern desktop processors are rated to run at around 2 to 3 GHz (Giga-Hertz, or $$10^{9}$$ Cycles per Second).
 This speed rating roughly corresponds to the number of operations the processor can do per second.
-But what it *really* referrs to is the *clock speed* of the processor.
+But what it *really* references to is the *clock speed* of the processor [^2].

-The *clock* in a digital circuit is just a specially-designated signal.
+The [*clock*](https://en.wikipedia.org/wiki/Clock_signal) in a digital circuit is just a specially-designated signal.
 The clock cycles repeatedly between 1 and 0 and 1 and 0 at some specific frequency.
 Digital devices are designed to take a clock signal as one of their inputs to help it to stay in synchronization with other devices in the system.

 Circuits are designed such that at every *edge* of the clock, or every transition from 0 to 1 (or so we will assume for now), it is assumed that all inputs to a particular digital device are *stable* and therefore *available*

 The maximum clock speed is dictated by the worst-case propagation delay from the circuits that make up the system.
 If you have constructed some circuit with 10 AND gates passing each output to the next one's input - you have to wait 10 times the gate delay before you know that your output is stable.
 Assuming that output goes to another circuit's input, and they share a clock, you can't run your clock faster than each portion of the circuit can update the inputs of the next portion.

 This is why reducing the number of layers of gates is important - the fewer layers you have, the less input to output delay you have, and the faster you can run your digital circuit's clock.
-This means faster computation, which is generally regarded as a good thing!
+This means faster computation, which is generally regarded as a good thing![^3].

-### The Gated D Latch from Gates.
+### The D flip-flop from Gates.

 Here's our design goal - we want to build a device where we can predictably control when the output changes based on some clock input.
 We will have a single input that dictates when the *next* output will be, and when the clock input *changes* from 0 to 1, we will update our output to match our input.
 At all other times, the output should retain its state.

 I am again in debt to Wikipedia for providing some images of gate configurations.
+Far easier than drawing it myself, and equally correct.

 ![Gated D latch](https://upload.wikimedia.org/wikipedia/commons/thumb/9/99/Edge_triggered_D_flip_flop.svg/1920px-Edge_triggered_D_flip_flop.svg.png)

+It might be a bit hard to trace the functionality, but it's actually pretty straightforward.
+When the input labeled *Clock* goes from a 0 to a 1, the output $$Q$$ takes on whatever value is applied at the $$D$$ input. $$\overbar{Q}$$ is of course always the inverse of $$Q$$.

+You

 ### Abstraction

-Test text
+When you

 ## RAM